This post may contain affiliate links. Please read our disclosure policy.

 A single serving pecan pie topped with whipped cream and a bite taken out with a fork.

-More Mini Pie Recipes
+More Small Pie Recipes

 Love the simplicity of this mini pecan pie?
 Try these other individual pie recipes, perfect when you want a homemade dessert without leftovers: